cyclus/cymetric/docs/tutorial.rst

 ------------------
 Cymetric ships with a command line utility, just called ``cymetric``.
-Since cymetric is wholly dependent on acting |cyclus| database, you must supply a databse as an argument on the command line.
+Since cymetric is wholly dependent on acting |cyclus| database, you must supply a database as an argument on the command line.
 We'll be using ``test.h5`` and ``test.sqlite`` as our example database here.

 Table Listing: ``-l``